 Story By Kelly Yancey and the DR Staff

-Claimed Weight: 194 lbs. with full tank of fuel
+Claimed Weight: 163 lbs with full tank of fuel

-Keep checking out www.dirtrider.com to see what we have to say about each of Honda’s new CRF-F trail bikes, and be sure to grab the November issue of Dirt Rider Magazine for more information on all of Honda’s trail bike line up.
+Keep checking out www.dirtrider.com to see what we have to say about each of Honda’s new CRF-F trail bikes, and be sure to check out the November issue of Dirt Rider Magazine for more information on all of Honda’s trail bike line up.